 Revision Highlights and Coding Clarification Cont.

-Data Element Clarifications
+Data Clarifications

-The following are data element clarifications that have been issued in the past year.
+The following are recent data clarifications.
 For all data elements, please consult the main body of this document to obtain the complete data element definition and all relevant notes, interpretations and clarifications.